Theory of Change

 Programme activities

-– Pipeline development and steering
+- Pipeline development and project selection

 Cross-cutting activities